n4mr3g/so_long/README.md

 ![image](https://user-images.githubusercontent.com/26860329/186975678-41fd5f18-ddf4-40fe-a708-8d5b1238203a.png)

-Simple turn-paced game project written completely in C.
+Simple game project written completely in C.

 I've written this game as part of the core curriculum of the coding school [42 Wolfsburg](https://42wolfsburg.de/).